arturonline/docs/Apple/iOS/Keyboard/Dismiss Keyboard.md

 # Dismiss Keyboard

+## Responder chain

+In ios there is the concept of the responder chain.
+This is how the operating systems routes events to views.
+When a control becomes the 1st responder you have to resign his 1st responder status manually.

+In the case of a textField when the keyboard is present the textField is the first responder.

 ## Approach #1: resignFirstResponder

 When a text field is tapped, the method `becomeFirstResponder()` is called on it.
 This is the method that, among other things, causes the keyboard to appear.
 To dismiss the keyboard, you call the method `resignFirstResponder()` on the that text field.